Riverside South, Manhattan: Initial plan

 Hirschfeld and Varsavsky formed a partnership named Lincoln West Associates to develop a project known as Lincoln West on the 60th Street Yard site.
-Macri hired Gruzen & Partners to draw up plans for the project, and he hired former deputy mayor John Eugene Zuccotti and lawyer Judah Gribetz to consult on the project.
+Macri hired Gruzen & Partners to draw up plans for the project, and he hired former deputy mayor John Zuccotti and lawyer Judah Gribetz to consult on the project.
 Rafael Viñoly assisted Gruzen with the plans.
 The initial plans, announced in January 1981, called for 16 residential towers with a total of 4,850 apartments, arranged around a new avenue called Lincoln Boulevard.
 There would also be a 500-room hotel, one or two office towers, and 42 acre of open space.
 A 4,000-space parking garage would have been located underneath the development.
 Due to the topography of the site, the buildings at both the northern and southern ends would have been located on a platform, and Lincoln Boulevard would have been built with two levels.
 The first apartments would have begun construction in 1982, while the rest of the development would have been built in phases over a decade.

 Lincoln West Associates submitted a formal proposal for the site in November 1981.
-When the plans were announced, The New York Times architecture critic Paul Goldberger wrote that "much can be improved in the design of Lincoln West" but predicted that the development itself would alleviate the high demand for luxury housing in the city.
 In late 1981, Lincoln West Associates offered to give $10,000 to Community Board 7 for a study of the project's impacts.
 The plans had to undergo community review.
 Opponents claimed that the development would overload the area's infrastructure, and other critics took issue with the development's size and the lack of affordable housing.
 The firm of McKeown & Franz conducted an environmental impact statement (EIS) for the site.
 The EIS found that the project would create 7,000 jobs, but that it would also overload existing transit infrastructure due to the presence of 9,200 additional commuters.
 Community Board 7 refused to support the project unless it was downscaled to include fewer than 4,000 residential units.
 Ultimately, Hirschfeld and Varsavsky agreed to pay for infrastructure improvements in the neighborhood.
+The New York Times architecture critic Paul Goldberger wrote that, while he preferred a design that "look[ed] like the tightly woven cityscape of Riverside Drive or Central Park West," he hoped that the project was not "studied and debated and talked out of existence" by too much public review.